Iranian Revolution: Homosexuality

 When Ruhollah Khomeini came to power in 1979, he called for homosexuals to be "exterminated", and one of his first political actions was to institute imprisonment, corporal punishment, and the death penalty for any sexual acts outside traditional Islamic heterosexual marriage.
 In a 1979 interview with The New York Times, a journalist asked Khomeini to justify the state-sanctioned shootings of homosexuals.
 In reply Khomeini compared them as well as other adulterers to gangrene, thieves, and murderers.

 Iran is currently one of the world's only jurisdictions to actively execute gay men.
-Amnesty International reports that approximately 5,000 gays have been executed in Iran since the revolution, including two gay men executed in 2014, both hanged for engaging in consensual homosexual relations.
+Amnesty International reports that approximately 5,000 homosexuals have been executed in Iran since the revolution.